 Therapeutic Horsemanship is one of a range of activities where people learn about themselves, others and the world through their interaction with horses.

-Supporting people to:
+We work supporting people to:

 • Examine behavioral issues in a non-confrontational way